c-webster/CanRad.jl/docs/src/manual/output.md

 ### Synthetic hemispheric images

 The settings file has an option to save the calculated synthetic images in a netcdf file.
 These are created as .png files in a separate folder.

+### Environments

+All output variables have one of four suffixes which represent four different environments that can be calculated in CanRad:

+**Terrain**
+Calculated for outside/above-canopy conditions with no overlying canopy

+**Evergreen**
+Evergreen forests with no phenology

+**Leafoff**
+Deciduous forests during leaf-off conditions

+**Leafon**
+Deciduous forests during leaf-on conditions